 Real estate transactions typically involve significant amounts of money.
 A party engaged in such a transaction, whether as buyer or seller, wants to believe that everyone involved, especially their agent, is reliable and trustworthy.
 In order to establish those parameters, an emotional bond is required.
 Is this a person who will be honest with me?
 Is this a person who will go to bat for me?
 Is this a person who will truly understand my and my family’s needs?
 Successful agents comprehend and embrace the objectives of their clients, even in circumstances where a client has difficulty articulating those objectives.

 How can you secure that emotional connection?

-Does this story serve the purpose of furthering my relationship with this client?
+you understand them and their desires.
+Talking too much about yourself and your accomplishments can be a turn-off.
+Before telling a personal story, ask yourself: Does this story serve the purpose of furthering my relationship with this client?